3 Ways to Calm a Friend Who Got Too High

 Bigger problems?

-Cannabis rarely affects the respiratory system like smoking tobacco, drinking alcohol, or using hard drugs.
+Cannabis rarely affects the respiratory system, like smoking tobacco, drinking alcohol, or using hard drugs.
 However, in some, it can induce changes in blood pressure and cardiac fibrillation.
 The limited research has come to no clear conclusion.
-But it would appear cannabis use will show a slight increase in blood pressure 10 to 15 minutes after intake, an increase that disappears shortly thereafter.
+However, it would appear cannabis use will show a slight increase in blood pressure 10 to 15 minutes after intake, an increase that disappears shortly after that.